mvdwetering/yamaha_ynca/README.md

 * Add integration within HACS (use the + button and search for "YNCA")
 * Restart Home Assistant
-* Go to the Home Assistant integrations menu and press the Add button and search for "Yamaha (YNCA)".
+* Go to the Home Assistant integrations menu, press the Add button and search for "Yamaha (YNCA)".
 You might need to clear the browser cache for it to show up (e.g. reload with CTRL+F5).

 ### Manual

-* Install the custom component by downloading the zipfile from the releases.
+* Download the zipfile from the releases.
 * Extract the zip and copy the contents to the `custom_components` directory.
 * Restart Home Assistant
-* Go to the Home Assistant integrations menu and press the Add button and search for "Yamaha (YNCA)".
+* Go to the Home Assistant integrations menu, press the Add button and search for "Yamaha (YNCA)".
 You might need to clear the browser cache for it to show up (e.g. reload with CTRL+F5).

 ## Volume (dB) entity

-The volume of a `media_player` entity in Home Assistant has to be in the range 0-to-1.
-The range of a Yamaha receiver is typically -80.5dB to 16.5dB and is shown in dB unit on the display.
-This integration maps the full dB range onto the 0-to-1 range in Home Assistant.
-But this makes setting volume in Home Assistant difficult as those Home Assistant numbers are not easily convertible to the dB numbers shown by the receiver.
+The volume of a `media_player` entity in Home Assistant has to be in the range 0-to-1 (shown as 0-100% in the dashboard).
+The range of a Yamaha receiver is typically -80.5dB to 16.5dB and is shown in the dB unit on the display/overlay.
+To provide the full volume range to Home Assistant this integration maps the full dB range onto the 0-to-1 range in Home Assistant.
+However, this makes controlling volume in Home Assistant difficult as the Home Assistant numbers are not easily convertible to the dB numbers as shown by the receiver.

-The "Volume (dB)" entity was added to work around this.
-It is basically the same as the `media_player` volume, but using the familiar dB values that the receiver shows.
+The "Volume (dB)" entity was added to simplify this.
+It is a number entity that controls the volume of a zone, but using the familiar dB unit.

 ## Remote control

 The remote control entity allows sending remote control codes and commands to the receiver.
 There is remote entity for each zone.
-Some remote commands are forwarded through HDMI-CEC and can be used to control other devices that way.
-I guess the commands are also sent over the remote out of the receiver, but that needs to be validated by someone that has equipment connected to the remote out port.

 The current list of commands is below.
 For the list of supported commands for a specific entity check the "commands" attribute of the remote entity.
 Note that this command list does not take zone capabilities into account, just that there is a known remote control code for that command.